OSC/phylogatr/index.md

 ## Teacher Resources

 We are currently developing educational modules for use in secondary and college level classes.
-Modules will support interactive analysis of Phylogatr data through R Shiny applications and include documentation for educators to facilitate use in the classroom and ensure learning objectives are met.
+Modules will support interactive analysis of Phylogatr data through R Shiny applications and include documentation for educators to facilitate classroom use and ensure specific learning objectives are met.

 ## Publications